-Each of us has a responsibility to avoid situations where a conflict of interest might occur or appear to occur.
+Each director, officer and employee has a responsibility to avoid situations where a conflict of interest might occur or appear to occur.
 While this responsibility does not prevent us from engaging in personal transactions, each of us needs to avoid even the appearance of impropriety.
-At its core, a conflict of interest arises when the personal interests of an employee conflict (or appear to conflict) with the interests of the Corporation or would compromise the employee's ability to act in the best interests of the Corporation.
+At its core, a conflict of interest arises when the personal interests of a director, officer or employee conflict (or appear to conflict) with the interests of the Corporation or would compromise the employee's ability to act in the best interests of the Corporation.
+Conflicts of interest also arise when an employee, officer or director, or a member of his or her family, receives improper personal benefits as a result of his or her position in the Corporation.
 By way of illustration, the following are areas of possible conflicts of interest:

-Outside employment - accepting simultaneous employment with a supplier, customer, developer, competitor or potential competitor of the Corporation or taking part in any activity that enhances or supports the position of a competitor or potential competitor.
-Investment interests - making an investment in the business interests of a customer, supplier, developer, competitor or potential competitor of the Corporation.
-Corporate opportunities - taking or accepting business opportunities for the employee's personal benefit that are made possible through the use of the Corporation's property, information or the employee's position.
+Outside Employment - You may not accept simultaneous employment with a supplier, customer, developer, competitor or potential competitor of the Corporation or take part in any activity that enhances or supports the position of a competitor or potential competitor.
+Your work hours should be devoted to work activities in furtherance of Acuren's business.
+You may not perform work for others or solicit business for others using Corporation assets or during work hours.

+Investment Interests - You may not make an investment in the business interests of a customer, supplier, developer, competitor or potential competitor of the Corporation.

+Related Party Suppliers or Vendors - You may not make decisions on behalf of the Corporation to award work or purchase goods or services from a vendor or supplier that you or your family members have a direct or indirect beneficial interest in.

+Corporate Opportunities - You may not take or accept business opportunities for personal benefit that are made possible through the use of the Corporation's property, information, relationships, contracts or your position within the organization.

 Romantic Relationships - when a consensual relationship exists or develops between two employees with a power differential (e.g. employee and direct supervisor).